mojaloop/reference-architecture-doc/docs/refarch/boundedContexts/thirdPartyApi/index.md

 #### Description

-PISP User issues request to link to DFSP-held Accounts with an incorrect Account scope which the DFSP rejects, noting the reason for the rejection to the PISP User and suggesting that they check their request and retry.
+The workflow provided by this UC enables the Switch to correctly handle instances where an authorized PISP User requests one or more accounts to be linked to their PISP Profile by the DFSP Account Holder.
+Where the DFSP Account Holder denies consent for the linking to go ahead for whatever reason, e.g.: a selected account does not support linking, it will message the Switch with an error condition.
+The Switch notifies the appropriate PISP, and the PISP User receives a message, in-app or otherwise, to retry their request as the previous account linking request failed.

 #### Flow Diagram